pantheon-systems/documentation/source/content/multizone-failover.md

 ### Considerations for Sites Requiring Highly Available Search

-While [Pantheon Search](/pantheon-search) can be enabled on a site with Multizone Failover, Pantheon's Search service is not highly available, nor does it include failover for Solr.
+While [Pantheon Search](/pantheon-search) can be enabled on a site with Multizone Failover, Pantheon's Search service is not highly available, nor does it include failover for Pantheon Search.
 The RTO and RPO do not apply to Pantheon's Search Service.

 If your site requires highly available search, do not use Pantheon's Search service.
 If you require a highly available Solr service, please consider an [alternative Solr service](/pantheon-search#alternatives-to-pantheons-solr-service).